 Together with the few people left at DAKTARI, Johnson takes care of the animals daily.
 They do the morning and afternoon “stabling”, which is feeding the animals and sweeping their enclosures.
 Big cleans of the enclosures are carried on as usual once per week.
 This is extremely important as this is when we disinfect fully the enclosures, check on the fences and gates and make sure the animals are safe and healthy.

 These difficult times have a bright side: they allow us to have even more time for animal enrichment!
-Every day, we collect fresh branches and leaves to put in various enclosures, we stuff boxes with hay, worms and other treats to give to some animals, and we even made an Easter-themed enrichment!
+Every day, we collect fresh branches and leaves to put in various enclosures, we stuff boxes with hay, worms, and other treats to give to some animals, and we even made an Easter-themed enrichment!
 Animals are always very excited about it and they loved it.

-– We are planning to release three squirrels that we handraised in the next days, as they are now big enough to live in the wild and to climb trees.
+– We are planning to release three squirrels that we handraised in the next few days, as they are now big enough to live in the wild and climb trees.
 We will miss them but we might still see them around the farm!